-From a very simplistic Chinese point of view I generally describe it as a communication, reminding the body of its true harmony and breaking its old habits.
-We (traditional acupuncturists) describe the body as a constantly adapting energy flow (homeostasis in allopathic terms), which we can affect via acupuncture points.
+From a very simplistic East Asian point of view I generally describe it as a communication, reminding the body of its true harmony and breaking its old habits.
+We (accredited acupuncturists) describe the body as a constantly adapting energy flow (homeostasis in allopathic terms), which we can affect via acupuncture points.
 I do not treat symptoms in isolation: they are part of a whole being, and as such I need to treat that whole being, their location and description are of more importance to me than the orthodox diagnosis.

 I truly believe in the power of acupuncture, having experienced it 1st hand and also witnessed changes in the many hundreds of patients I have worked with since graduating in 2007.
 The gold standard for testing any medicine in the scientific world is a ‘double blind’: unfortunately (and it is the case for many therapies) this is very difficult to achieve in acupuncture, as I have to know what I am treating to treat it (therefore I am not blind) and creating a control is near to impossible as one can’t not be needled!
 Asghar et al established that the body responded to even superficial needling when looking at fMRIs, suggesting even sham needling does have an impact.
 I believe that as science advances and we develop more sophisticated ways of examining the body, the energy field I work with will be demonstrable.